ldabreo/planningalerts-mobile/README.md

  * Install Android Studio - Download from [https://developer.android.com/studio/](https://developer.android.com/studio/)

 **Checkout The Project**
- * Fork the project on Github
+ * Fork the project on Github.
  * Checkout the project
  * Open the project in Studio